C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-1/README.md

 **Author:** retu2libc
 **Description:**
 > Don't worry, the interns wrote this one.
 **files (copy):** [chal.py](files/chal.py)

-In this challenge we need to send a message and the last block of it's AES encryption.
-If they match we receive the flag!

 ## Solution

 ### Preview

-This challenge gives us a TCP connection to a server that runs a program that lets us input some strings 3 times in a row:
+In this challenge we need to input a plaintext string and a guess to the last block of it's AES encryption 3 times in a row - if one of those guesses match we get the flag:

 For each 3 attempts a new random key is generated (16 bytes).
 We need to submit an input that has to follow these requirements: